 Do you love Cuban cuisine AND coffee?
 If so, Pilar Cuban Bakery in Bed-Stuy is for you!
 This gem is well worth the visit, serving up some of NYC’s best Cuban food.
 For your morning commute, grab a Tortilla Espanola or Breakfast Empanada along with a Cuban coffee.
 With selections such as cafecito, cafe con leche especial, and cortadito, you can’t go wrong!

 Open daily, Astoria Coffees’ laid-back atmosphere is perfect for a quiet afternoon.
 This shop features coffee from several roasters across the US.
 Online ordering is available, and bags of whole bean coffee are waiting to be purchased.

 Bean & Bean Coffee Roasters

 Coffee meets Girl Power!
 The mother-daughter duo behind Bean&Bean inspires female entrepreneurs everywhere.
 They now have 4 locations and a roastery in Queens.
 Bean & Bean has an online shop full of options like whole bean coffee, tumblers, matcha, and monthly subscription boxes.

-With pastries baked daily and a sandwich list a mile long, you could eat at Norma’s for breakfast and lunch.
+With pastries baked daily and a mile-long sandwich list, you could eat at Norma’s for breakfast, lunch, and dinner.
 Norma’s serves up a great menu selection of coffees too.
 Their selections are made with locally roasted Kitten Coffee beans.
 Be sure to grab an iced latte or hot cappuccino for the commute!